JanarthananKrishna/Assignment02_SS/README.md

 2.Then sign into your Google account and go the following link to enable Google Drive API. https://developers.google.com/drive/api/v3/quickstart/php

 (This will allow you to use credentials for a quickstart project.
-If you want to enable it for a customized project you'll have to enable using Google developer's API console)
+If you want to enable it for a customized project you'll have to enable it using Google developer's API console) https://console.developers.google.com